deercreeklabs/f1-seller-client/shopper.md

 This is an async method.
 The specified [callback](#callbacks) will be called with the result of the request.
 If authentication succeeds, the callback argument's `result` property will be set to string with a success message.
-If authentication failes, the callback argument's `error` property will be set to an Error object explaining the failure.
+If authentication fails, the callback argument's `error` property will be set to an Error object explaining the failure.
 Authentication may fail if the shopper already has too many connections open to the F1 service.
 Thus, it is important to call this method and check its